Dept24c/vivo/README.md

 # Vivo Concepts

 ## Local + System State
+Vivo enables easy access to both local and system state.
+In the Vivo context, local state is local to the client and is not shared.
+System state is shared across all clients in the system.

 ## Paths
 State paths are a sequence of keys that index into the state data structure.
 These keys can be keywords, strings, or integers, depending on the specific state data structure.
 Keyword keys may or may not have namespaces.
 A path must start with either `:sys` (system state) or `:local` (local state).
 Some examples:
 * `[:local :user-id]`
 * `[:local :score-info :high-score]`
 * `[:sys :users "my-user-id" :user/name]`
 * `[:sys :msgs 0]`

 ### End-relative Indexing (Sequences only)
-For sequence data types, a path can use front-relative indexing, .e.g.:
+For paths referring to sequence data types, the path can use either front-relative indexing, .e.g.:

 * `[:sys :msgs 0]` - Refers to the first msg in the list
 * `[:sys :msgs 1]` - Refers to the second msg in the list

 or end-relative indexing, e.g.:

-`[:sys :msgs -1]` - Refers to the last msg in the list `[:sys :msgs -2]` - Refers to the penultimate msg in the list
+* `[:sys :msgs -1]` - Refers to the last msg in the list
+* `[:sys :msgs -2]` - Refers to the penultimate msg in the list

 ## Subscription Maps
 Subscription maps are used to specify a subscription to Vivo state.
 Here is an example subscription map:
 ```clojure
 {user-id [:local :user/id]
  user-name [:sys :users user-id :user/name]
  avatar-url [:sys :users user-id :user/avatar-url]}
 ```
 The map's keys are symbols and the values are [paths](#paths).
-The paths are used to index into Vivo state and bind the value to the appropriate symbol.
+The paths are used to index into Vivo state.
+Vivo then bind the value of the state at the specified path to the appropriate symbol.
 For example, the `user-id` symbol will be bound to the value found in the Vivo state at `[:local :user/id]`.